Litauen/docs.bannerlordmodding.lt/gauntletui/widgets.md

 !!! danger "Using wrong/non-existant Attribute will crash the game"

-!!! warning "It seems it's not allowed to use the same variable on the several attributes:"
+!!! warning "It seems it's not allowed to use the same variable on the several attributes (in the same widget):"

     ``` xml
     <Widget WidthSizePolicy="Fixed" HeightSizePolicy="Fixed" SuggestedWidth="@IconSize" SuggestedHeight="@IconSize" ...
     ```
     Does not work.
 Changing second @IconSize to something else - works.

+    Using the same variable in the separate widgets is ok.